TheOnlyRealCoder/AdvancedMacros.github.io/_docs/reference/events.md

 Controls always include `isOpen` and `close` functions.
 For vanilla GUIs additional functions are included.
-For any gui with an inventory arg 3 should also include a value 'inventory' with controls for that inventory's contents.
+For any gui with an inventory `arg 3` should also include a value `inventory` with controls for that inventory's contents.

 **Anvil**<br>